 For many (like myself) the pain can be excruciating and you’re left feeling helpless caught up in the storm of it all once that time of the month crawls along.
 Today I’m hoping to change that a lil bit.
-If you’re lucky enough to not get the pain and are in fact a male then good for you 😂 but then again you might be on the lookout for tips to help a loved one so feel free to read on!
+If you’re lucky enough to not get the pain then good for you but then again you might be on the lookout for tips to help a loved one so feel free to read on!
 A lot is common sense but I thought it would be a good idea to have it all written down in one place so here we go with my top 20 tips for period pain:

 1. Lay back and don’t scrunch up!

 Spread out and I know it’s easier said than done when you’re in pain but try not to clench your stomach too much its better to just let it flow and not block it’s path by laying at an odd angle (whoever said I was discreet about these things…um no one 😂).

 2. Drink loads of water

 To keep hydrated so that you don’t pass out and also to facilitate the blood that your body is loosing.

 3. Put a cold flannel to your forehead + hold something cold to your stomach

 To cool you down and to sooth your attention away from any pain.
 Be sure not to press down too hard on your stomach though just gently hold it there (for example a pack of frozen food).

 Sugary & salty foods are craved but will in fact worsen the stomach cramps so stick to healthy foods.
 Stuff like bananas, leafy greens and fish are really good when it comes to helping the pain.